Should I be working from home?

 As long as you are well and working you should get your normal salary.

-Responsible employers may instead continue to give you your normal salary if feasible, as a way of encouraging workers to do the right thing and follow government guidance on self-isolation and not increase risks in the workplace.
+Responsible employers may instead continue to give you your normal salary if feasible, as a way of encouraging workers to do the right thing and always follow government guidance on self-isolation and not increase risks in the workplace.

 Is there anything I need to think about when working from home?